montoyaoa/montoyaoa.github.io/essays/final-project-idea.md

 - User home page
 - Admin home page
 - User profile page.
+- Browse exchange locations
-- Browse users by taste, ability, instrument, goals, etc.
+- Browse foods

 ## Use case ideas
 Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.

-- New user goes to landing page, logs in, gets home page, sets up profile.
-(How do they learn how system works?)
+- New user goes to landing page, logs in, gets home page, sets up profile with location and foods available.
 - Admin goes to landing page, logs in, gets home page, edits site.
-- User goes to landing page, logs in, finds musicians with compatible interests, contacts them.
+- User goes to landing page, logs in, finds user offering particular food, contacts them.

 ## Beyond the basics
 After implementing the basic functionality, here are ideas for more advanced features:

-- Support the organization of jam sessions.
-Provide information on scheduled jam sessions, including location, time, musical type, desired capabilities, and organizer contact information.
-- Support a network of “who’s played with who”.
-- Support reviews of musicians.
+- Suggest recipes based on nearby available foods
+- Suggest food crops that could be grown based on demand and climate